 A typical pressure washer has either a gas-fueled engine or an electrically powered motor that powers the water pump.
 Overall cleaning performance is determined by the PSI (pounds per square inch) and GPM (gallons per minute) and how these work together.
 The higher the numbers, the faster you can clean, so do your homework and compare these numbers across several models.
 To offer perspective, the average garden hose emits water at around 40 psi.
 Pressure washers deliver water at an average of 1,000 to 3,000 psi, depending on the model.

-If you’re deciding whether to rent or buy, know that renting a pressure washer can cost 50 to 150 dollars per day (depending on where you live).
+If you don’t want to do the work yourself, hiring a professional, mobile pressure washing service is a great route to go as they often carry their own water and get the job done quickly and efficiently.
+But, if you’re deciding whether to rent or buy, know that renting a pressure washer can cost 50 to 150 dollars per day (depending on where you live).
 Buying a pressure washer, depending on the model and motor, runs around 300 dollars, so if you know you’ll be using it even once or twice a year, it makes sense to invest and purchase.

 There are a few pressure washers that rate highly and offer reliability, powerful cleaning, and accessories depending on what area you are washing.
 The Simpson Cleaning MSH3125 MegaShot Gas Pressure Washer Powered by Honda comes with five stainless steel, quick-connect nozzles to use for different projects.
 It’s also highly rated by verified customers on Amazon.